muhammeterl1912/Cofee-bootstrap/README.md

 # Bootstrap Coffee

-This project was coded with Bootstrap and Pure.css to create a website that looks good.
+This project was coded with Bootstrap and Pure.css to create a website that looks good.The website is fully responsive.

 ## Demo